jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

   (g) order that the teacher’s registration or authority or practising certificate be cancelled:
   (h) require any party to the hearing to pay costs to any other party:
   (i) require any party to pay a sum to the Teaching Council in respect of the costs of conducting the hearing:
-  (j) direct the Teaching Council to impose conditions on any subsequent practising certificate issued to the teacher.
+  (j) direct the Teaching Council to impose conditions on any subsequent practising certificate or authority issued to the teacher.
 (1A) Despite subsection (1)﻿(a), the Disciplinary Tribunal may not refer an employee in a charter school who holds a limited authority to teach to a competency review.
 (2) Despite subsection (1), following a hearing that arises out of a report under section 493 of the conviction of a teacher, the Disciplinary Tribunal may not do anything specified in subsection (1)﻿(f), (h), or (i).
 (3) A fine imposed on a teacher under subsection (1)﻿(f), and a sum ordered to be paid to the Teaching Council under subsection (1)﻿(i), are recoverable as debts due to the Teaching Council.